mimvoid/neocities-site/src/content/fonts/creation.md

 the company doesn't have quite as good of a reputation.

 If you'd like to self-host your fonts, google-webfonts-helper is a great choice!
-You can download the fonts in multiple formats, subsetted so they only need to support the characters you require.
+You can download the fonts in multiple formats and subsetted so they only need to support the characters you require.

 It was a huge aid for me to download Google Fonts in